timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part K-National Maritime Transportation Advisory Committees/CHAPTER 151-NATIONAL MARITIME TRANSPORTATION ADVISORY COMMITTEES.md

     * (I) 2 members shall represent the general public.

 ### §15109.
 Administration
+* (a) MEETINGS.—

-* (a) MEETINGS.—Each committee established under this chapter shall, at least once each year, meet at the call of the Secretary or a majority of the members of the committee.
+  * (1) IN GENERAL.—Except as provided in paragraph (2), each committee established under this chapter or to which this chapter applies shall, at least once each year, meet at the call of the Secretary or a majority of the members of the committee.

+  * (2) MINIMUM REQUIREMENTS.—The committee established under section 15102, shall—

+    * (A) meet in-person, not less frequently than twice each year, at the call of the Secretary of a majority of the members of the committee;

+    * (B) hold additional meetings as necessary;

+    * (C) post the minutes of each meeting of the committee on a publicly available website not later than 2 weeks after the date on which a meeting concludes; and

+    * (D) provide reasonable public notice of any meeting of the committee, and publish such notice in the Federal Register and on a publicly available website.

-* (b) EMPLOYEE STATUS.—A member of a committee established under this chapter shall not be considered an employee of the Federal Government by reason of service on such committee, except for the purposes of the following:
+* (b) EMPLOYEE STATUS.—A member of a committee established under this chapter or to which this chapter applies shall not be considered an employee of the Federal Government by reason of service on such committee, except for the purposes of the following:

   * (1) Chapter 81 of title 5.

   * (2) Chapter 171 of title 28 and any other Federal law relating to tort liability.

-* (c) COMPENSATION.—Notwithstanding subsection (b), a member of a committee established under this chapter, when actually engaged in the performance of the duties of such committee, may—
+* (c) COMPENSATION.—Notwithstanding subsection (b), a member of a committee established under this chapter or to which this chapter applies, when actually engaged in the performance of the duties of such committee, may—

   * (1) receive compensation at a rate established by the Secretary, not to exceed the maximum daily rate payable under section 5376 of title 5; or